Zir0-93/zir0-93.github.io/_posts/2019-01-05_cd-serverless-architecture.md

 ![staging_prod_single_architecture](/images/staging_prod_single_stack.png)

-For example, in the event in which something goes wrong in a single stack approach, there is a much higher likelihood that your production systems are negatively impacted as well.
+In the event in which something goes wrong in a single stack approach, there is a much higher likelihood that your production systems are negatively impacted as well.
 This is due to this approach's reliance on environment variables and lambda aliases for indirection.
 In the multi-stack approach, this probability is greatly reduced as a result of the use of separate resources for each environment.

 ## Adopt Continuous Delivery
 The main idea behind Continuous delivery is to produce **production ready** artifacts from your code base frequently in an **automated fashion**.
 It  ensures that code can be rapdily and safely deployed to production by delivering every change to a production-like environment and that any business applications and services function as expected through rigorous automated testing.
 The most important point however, is that all of this must be automated.